arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Dependency

-• Juvenile cases, and other matters relating to family interactions.
+• Juvenile cases and other matters relating to family interactions.

 How to Serve Family Court Papers in Arkansas State

-The party bringing a legal action must file a complaint against the defendant at the court.
-The court responds to the filed complaint by an official summon of the defendant to the court.
+The party initiating the legal action must file a complaint against the defendant in court.
+The court will then respond to the filed complaint with an official summon of the defendant to the court.
 The court does this by serving papers through a process server.
-A process server is one designated by the court to serve papers to the defendant, usually a sheriff, appointed from the sheriff’s office or other designated persons by the state court.
-Such persons must be 18years old and a citizen of the United States.
-Process servers usually deliver court papers directly to the defendant by hand.
-Where this is not possible, papers are handed to persons at least 14 years old at the defendant’s residence or transferred to an individual permitted by the service of process in Arkansas.
+A process server is one designated by the court to serve papers to the defendant, usually a sheriff appointed from the sheriff's office or other designated persons by the state court; such persons must be 18 years old and citizens of the United States.

 What is the Contempt of Court in Family Law in Arkansas State?